Zasaimster/miscompilation-runner/README.md

 # Overview
+This is a UCLA Capstone project worked on by Saim Ahmad, Zitong Zhou, and Miryung Kim.
+You can view the report [here](https://drive.google.com/file/d/16V2RukqOWdvCFQGXAehHWb8EEolATwj7/view?usp=sharing).

 This codebase is a tool that helps determine the correctness of a compiler optimization on a program P to P'.
 It specifically tests LLVM IR files optimized with Clang.

 # Setup